Our Services

 Education

-Queensland Museum Network offers unique resources and learning opportunities for students from pre-school to university, as well as teachers and the general public.
+Queensland Museum offers unique resources and learning opportunities for students from pre-school to university, as well as teachers and the general public.

 Images and publications

-Queensland Museum Network holds an outstanding image library of more than 250,000 photographs that document the natural and cultural heritage of Queensland.
+Queensland Museum holds an outstanding image library of more than 250,000 photographs that document the natural and cultural heritage of Queensland.

 Photographs are available in digital or print format for reproduction by community groups, educational and research institutions and commercial organisations.